-As a Garden’s Alive volunteer, you will be asked to maintain the plants throughout the entire Zoo.
+As a garden volunteer, you will be asked to maintain the plants throughout the entire zoo.
 Tasks within this program can vary, but volunteers should be in reasonably good physical condition.
-At times, you may be asked to kneel for long periods of time while working in a particular garden, walk throughout the Zoo to various locations, use a rake and shovel together, or pull stubborn weeds.
+At times, you may be asked to kneel for long periods of time while working in a particular garden, walk throughout the zoo to various locations, use a rake and shovel together, or pull stubborn weeds.
 Volunteers should disclose any physical limitations to the horticulturist before beginning the volunteer program.

 - Must be at least 18 years old.